Deivu/Kongou/README.md

 # Kongou
-A Waifu Discord.JS Bot Template ❤️
+A waifu Discord.JS bot example

 > The ShipGirl Project.
 Kongou. `(c) Kancolle for Kongou`.